meteorshowers/hed/README.md

         python train_hed.py

-If you have multiple GPUs on your machine, you can also run the multi-GPU version training (our implementation is similar to the tensorflow <a href="https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10">cifar10 tutorial</a>):
+If you have multiple GPUs on your machine, you can also run the multi-GPU version training:

         CUDA_VISIBLE_DEVICES=0,1 python train_multi_gpu.py --num_gpus 2